anttiharju/vmatch/docs/README.md

 A wrapper that automatically calls the golangci-lint version matching your project.

+## Why

+I saw mismatching linter versions causing confusion in a team so I thought to automate it.

 ## How

 It traverses filesystem upwards until it finds the file `.golangci-version` with the following format: